 Raspberries, blackberries, marionberries, blueberries, boysenberries, Tayberries, and Loganberries are other options.

 Kiwi, oranges, cherries, seedless grapes, apples, cantaloupe, and honeydew melon compliment chocolate well.

-You can also do dried fruit like dried apricots, figs, dates, papaya, pineapple, and apples.
-Just make sure they are soft enough to put on the fondue forks.
+You can also add dried fruit like dried apricots, figs, dates, papaya, pineapple, and apples.
+Chocolate Fondue Dippers should be soft enough to put on the fondue forks.
 Dried bananas wouldn’t work, for instance.
 You can use tongs for harder items.

-Waffles, ice cream bars, donut holes, scones, brownies, marshmallows, cream puffs, biscotti, granola bars, and potato chips (with tongs) are other ideas on what to serve with chocolate fondue.
+Waffles, ice cream bars, donut holes, graham crackers, scones, brownies, marshmallows, cream puffs, biscotti, granola bars, and potato chips (with tongs) are other chocolate fondue dippers to serve with chocolate fondue.

 After you dip your item in chocolate fondue, you can add just a little more fun by dipping your fruit, cookie, cake, or anything else you desire in sprinkles or chopped nuts.